simsec0/PixelStenogprahy/readme.txt

 Pixel Stenography Tool

-pixel stenography is an interesting subject, by editing the least important binary values of a pixel you can hide text inside images. for example, if you base64 encoded an entire .zip folder you could hide it inside a .png file and it would not exit the file size. you can hide essentially anything that can be converted into text inside images, this is essentially a way to hide payloads inside images. the payloads are completely undetectable and un-findable unless this tool is used. if you want to completely hide a .zip and stop anyone from accessing it, do the following:
+pixel stenography is an interesting subject, by editing the least important binary values of a pixel you can hide text inside images. for example, if you base64 encoded an entire .zip folder you could hide it inside a .png file and it would not edit the file size. you can hide essentially anything that can be converted into text inside images, this is essentially a way to hide payloads inside images. the payloads are completely undetectable and un-findable unless this tool is used. if you want to completely hide a .zip and stop anyone from accessing it, do the following: